 4. No change in HDL, LDL or triglycerides were seen.

-Here is a summary of Protandim research by year
+Here is a quick summary of the research:

 |Upregulation of phase II enzymes through phytochemical activation of Nrf2 protects cardiomyocytes against oxidant stress||Mouse heart cells|